DoctorRyner/sae/README.md

 # Install

-Type `sh -c "$(curl https://raw.githubusercontent.com/DoctorRyner/sae/master/scripts/install.sh)"`
+Execute in terminal `sh -c "$(curl https://raw.githubusercontent.com/DoctorRyner/sae/master/scripts/install.sh)"`

 Or go to [releases](https://github.com/DoctorRyner/sae/releases) and place an executable in your path manually

+Then you can type `sae help` to see short usage info, for more information on sae checkout [Eq.yml structure](docs/Eq.yml-Structure.md) and [Usage](docs/Usage.md)

 # Examples